 It is very important to know that the Korat cannot be crossed with other races.
 The unions admitted are only between Korats.

 Behaviour and character

 Calm and serene.
-He is a rather cushy cat who prefers the calm of an interior to the noise of the exterior.
+He is rather a cushy cat who prefers the calm of an interior to the noise of the exterior.
 Besides, he can’t stand the loneliness and the hubbub.
 This cat will be more comfortable with his master, in a warm corner and on a sofa, for example.
-Very soft, delicate and above all faithful, he loves the presence of his adoptive family.
-Also playful, he won’t mind the presence of children.
-He does not see the presence of congeners or other animals as a problem, as long as he is not picked up.
+Very sweet, delicate and above all faithful, he loves the company of his adoptive family.
+Also playful, he will get along with children.
+He does not feel the presence of congeners or other animals as a problem, as long as he is not picked up.
 He is curious, intelligent and can learn many tricks.
 Like the Siamese cat, it tends to meow a lot, especially in noisy places.

-His hair: He has a dress varying from mid-short to mid-length.
-The hairs are nicely coated all over the body, and they are glossy and satin according to LOOF.
+Hair: He has a dress varying from mid-short to mid-length.
+The hairs are nicely coated all over the body, and they are glossy and satin according to the LOOF (french feline studbook for purebred cats).
 Note that the hair straightens more on the backbone when this feline moves.

-Its color: Be careful, the Korat standard is quite strict.
-Indeed, this feline is exclusively silvery blue in color, without the slightest scratch or stain.
+For its colour, be careful, the Korat standard is quite strict.
+Indeed, this feline is exclusively silvery blue in colour, without the slightest scratch or stain.
 The standard also appreciates that silver highlights come out from the ends of each hair.